MichalStrehovsky/zerosharp/README.md

 * On Linux: clang
 * On macOS (untested): XCode

-One you made sure you have the prerequisites, enter the appropriate sample directory and type:
+Once you made sure you have the prerequisites, enter the appropriate sample directory and type:

 ```bash
 $ dotnet publish -c Release